profsmith89/ctps/_sources/chap12.md

 I hope you understand how the recursive `beckett` function works.
 I hope you've also begun to realize that learning to write a recursive function from a recursive specification, like we did with factorial and merge sort, is hard but worthwhile.
 Designing a recursive solution to a problem like Beckett's challenge is even harder, but you can do it if you take it a step at a time, as we just did.

-\[Version 20240918\]
+\[Version 20240925\]

 [^fn1]: Divide and conquer is sometimes called *divide and combine*, a name that highlights the two pieces of this problem-solving process.

 [^fn2]: I've borrowed this definition from an earlier edition of *Introduction to Algorithms* by Thomas H. Cormen, Charles E. Leiserson, and Ronald L. Rivest (The MIT Press; Cambridge, MA; 1995), p.
 2.

-[^fn3]: To learn more about sorting in Python, please see the helpful page titled ["Sorting HOW TO"](https://docs.python.org/3/howto/sorting.html) in the Python documentation.
+[^fn3]: To learn more about sorting in Python, please see the helpful page titled ["Sorting Techniques"](https://docs.python.org/3/howto/sorting.html) by Andrew Dalke and Raymond Hettinger.

 [^fn4]: Letters are sorted from a-z, except that capital letters are "smaller in value" than little letters.
 Letters that represent positive numbers are sorted in numerical order.
 Unicode characters are sorted by their numerical values.
 In fact, sorting letters and numbers are also explained by the realization that we're just sorting unicode values!
 Look up the unicode values of the characters A, B, a, b, 0, and 1.